 - Describe the practical aspects of a visit and what the family or caregiver can expect.
 For example: the length of the typical visit, that other people are always welcome at the family's invitation, the variety of places in which visits can occur, the program's cancellation policy, etc. - Describe examples of visits in various home and community settings where the family participates.
-You might want to offer to share clips from commercial videos or those produced by your program. - Invite the family to reflect on their experience with the IFSP process to date and share any concerns or questions. - Review the IFSP document. - Consider each agreed upon outcome is it what the family is still interested in; prioritize again, if necessary, where to begin; change wording if needed; provide any explanations to help family understand purpose, etc. - Discuss how IFSP outcomes, activities, and strategies can be a starting place for each home visit. - Clarify who will work on each IFSP outcome family, friends, other caregivers, service providers. - Talk about community activities and events that can be used to support practice and mastery for the specific IFSP outcomes. - Provide information about family-to-family support and parent groups that are available.
+You might want to offer to share clips from commercial or videos produced by your program. - Invite the family to reflect on their experience with the IFSP process to date and share any concerns or questions. - Review the IFSP document and assessment information. - Consider each agreed upon outcome is it what the family is still interested in; prioritize again, if necessary, where to begin; change wording if needed; provide any explanations to help family understand purpose, etc. - Discuss how outcomes, activities, and strategies can be a starting place for each home visit. - Clarify who will work on each outcome family, friends, other caregivers, service providers.

+- Talk about community activities and events that can be used to support practice and mastery for the specific outcomes. - If not previously done, ask the family to sign the IFSP, consent forms, and any other necessary documentation. - Provide information about family-to-family support and parent groups that are available.